Physics-informed Hamiltonian learning for large-scale optoelectronic property prediction: Introduction

 Recent work \cite{zhang_equivariant_2022, nigam_equivariant_2022} suggests that equivariant machine learning (ML) provides a powerful framework to sidestep explicit first-principles calculations of large-scale chemical systems by learning and predicting the quantum-mechanical Hamiltonian.
 Such Hamiltonian learning frameworks require training an ML model with first-principles data, from which one can then predict the Hamiltonian matrix using atomic coordinates as input to the model.
 Omitting explicit first-principles calculations, one can then, in principle, calculate many quantum-mechanical observables of large-scale chemical systems.

 Relevant in this context, learning the Hamiltonian is challenging because it depends not only on a system’s atomic structure but also on the chosen representation, so there is no single unique mapping from structure to matrix elements.
 However, equivariant ML models respecting fundamental physical transformations, such as rotations and translations, ensure that predictions transform consistently under symmetry operations, and thereby significantly improve data efficiency and generalization.
 Specifically, equivariant neural networks (ENNs) were recently developed as particularly promising frameworks for Hamiltonian learning \cite{li_deeplearning_2022a, zhong_transferable_2023, wang_universal_2024}.
-However, ENNs typically require large datasets for training, which can be a limiting factor from a computational perspective.
+Although ENNs improve data efficiency by encoding symmetry and therefore require fewer samples than comparable non-equivariant models, they may still demand substantial amounts of training data to capture complex dynamical behavior, such as that exhibited in multi-component materials at finite temperature.
 Related to this limitation, existing ENNs for Hamiltonian learning usually rely on access to the real-space Hamiltonian represented in a consistent basis, which restricts their applicability to specific DFT frameworks requiring careful benchmarking \cite{bosoni_how_2024}.

 To alleviate some of these challenges, Gu et al. recently combined a tight-binding (TB) model with deep learning to predict Hamiltonians, demonstrating accurate electronic-property predictions for large-scale simulations using DFT eigenvalues as training data~\cite{gu_deep_2024}.
 Although this suggests that incorporating approximate physical models into the ML workflow can substantially improve prediction accuracy, there is still little understanding of how to best integrate physics-aware approaches with emerging ML architectures or hybrid multiscale simulations for more complex material classes.
 Thus, there is a need for new approaches seeking to combine the efficiency of physics-based approximations with the flexibility of ML while maintaining transferability across material classes.